Kazuma Kaneko: Career

 Kaneko initially started off his professional career as an animator, but due to low pay rates across Japan, he was hesitant to continue.
 After playing the video game Digital Devil Story: Megami Tensei on the Nintendo Famicom, he was enthralled with how the game had a darker tone compared to other role-playing video games at the time and its interweaving of order and chaos.
 Kaneko then applied to and joined Atlus in 1988.

-One of his first projects was working on the game King of Kings as a character designer. most notably designing the Lucifer demon featured in the game.
+One of his first projects was working on the game King of Kings as a character designer, most notably designing the Lucifer demon featured in the game.
 Kaneko has stated that working on the project is what helped inspired his future designs for the Shin Megami Tensei series.

 Whenever Kaneko made professional appearances on television and published interviews, he always wore black clothing with sunglasses to represent his dark personality and his interest in fashion, specifically influenced by the film Saturday Night Fever.
 He occasionally would be mistaken for a member of the Japanese yakuza.

 Later in his career, Kaneko would act as a mentor to newcomer artist Shigenori Soejima, who joined Atlus in 1995 and would later take Kaneko's position as the acting art director for the company.

 Artistic process

 Whenever Kaneko designs characters and demons for a game, he takes inspiration from all forms of mythology as well as artifacts left behind from ancient civilizations.
 Kaneko takes a lot of inspiration from particularly Native American mythology.
-Kaneko's artistic inspirations include various novels and manga, including Demon City Shinjuku Black Jack (manga), Lupin the Third, Go Nagai.
+Kaneko's artistic inspirations include various novels and manga, including Demon City Shinjuku Black Jack (manga), Lupin the Third, and mangakas like Go Nagai.
 Kaneko's character designs usually include modern day fashion and motifs that stray away from the standard fantasy trope in RPGs.
 This artistic decision was made to make the characters feel more relatable to players.
 Kaneko also considers the personality traits and backstories of characters during the design process which helps him decide on aspects such as the clothes they wear.
 Kaneko's demon designs take a more serious approach, where there is more focus on the historical context and mythologies of the figures being represented.
 Kaneko draws his designs on paper first, then transitions to scanning them onto a computer, where coloring and additional details are added.
 There were cases where Kaneko's designs would receive scrutiny from higher-ups at Nintendo, requesting him to censor certain aspects.
 At first, Kaneko struggled finding his own unique style and means of expression but eventually was able to solidify his artistic works.